WebAssembly/spec/spectec/test-prose/TEST.md

 3. Return [val].

 execution_of_CALL_REF x
+1. Let z be the current state.
-1. Assert: Due to validation, a value is on the top of the stack.
+2. Assert: Due to validation, a value is on the top of the stack.
-2. Pop the value ref from the stack.
+3. Pop the value ref from the stack.
-3. If ref is of the case REF.NULL, then:
+4. If ref is of the case REF.NULL, then:
   a.
 Trap.
-4. Assert: Due to validation, ref is of the case REF.FUNC_ADDR.
+5. Assert: Due to validation, ref is of the case REF.FUNC_ADDR.
-5. Let (REF.FUNC_ADDR a) be ref.
+6. Let (REF.FUNC_ADDR a) be ref.
-6. If (a < |$funcinst()|), then:
+7. If (a < |$funcinst(z)|), then:
   a.
-Let fi be $funcinst()[a].
+Let fi be $funcinst(z)[a].
   b.
 Assert: Due to validation, fi.CODE is of the case FUNC.
   c.
 Let (FUNC y_0 y_1 instr*) be fi.CODE.
   d.
 Let (LOCAL t)* be y_1.